dequelabs/react-axe/README.md

 ## Compatibility

-react-axe uses advanced console logging features and only works in the Chrome browser
+react-axe uses advanced console logging features and works best in the Chrome browser, with limited functionality in Safari and Firefox.

 ## Advantages